alphagov/govuk-design-system/src/get-started/extending-and-modifying-components/index.md

 Doing this removes the possibility of any updates breaking your service.
 However, you will not receive any future updates from the original component.

-For example, a large modification of an existing component is the [step by step navigation](/patterns/step-by-step-navigation/) which began as a small modification to the [accordion component](/components/accordion/).
+For example, a large modification of an existing component is the [Step by step navigation pattern](/patterns/step-by-step-navigation/) which began as a small modification to the [Accordion component](/components/accordion/).
 The step by step navigation had so many changes it was eventually forked into a separate component.

 ## Contributing back